ru22-14/beauty-boutique/README.md

 - As a <strong>Site User</strong> I can sort Products by Price, Rating or by Category so that I can Easily find what I am looking for. <hr>

 - As a <strong>Site User</strong> I can search for a particular product so that I can quickly find the desired product. <hr>

+- As a <strong>Site User</strong> I am able to go to a Product's detail page so that I can read about the description of the product, add it to favourites or basket by selecting the quantity of the product.

 - As a <strong>Site User</strong> I can add or remove items into the favourites so that I can buy them in the Future if they are on sale or simply remove them.<hr>